carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 conda env export
 ```

-We might want to check this has worked:
+We might want to check this has worked by running some Python code to import the `torch` module
+and output to the screen the results of a check to see if CUDA is working:

 ```
 python -c "import torch; print(torch.cuda.is_available())"